niemopen/niem-naming-design-rules/ndr-feedback.md

   - Type (nc:PersonType) has a child property (nc:PersonName)
   - Property (nc:PersonName) has a / belongs to a container type (nc:PersonType)?
 - [ ] Wasn't CMF switching to `structures:uri` instead of `structures:ref` so we can use references like `ex:PersonMiddleName` instead of `ex.PersonMiddleName`?

+> [!NOTE]
+>
+> Dr. Scott: CMF needs `structures:uri` to handle partial models.
+But you won't see references like `structures:uri="ex:PersonMiddleName"`, because that's a QName, not a URI.
+You'll see `structures:uri="http://example.com/Some/Namespace/URI/PersonMiddleName"` instead.
+I think that's ugly, which is why I propsed adding a `qname` attribute to *structures.xsd*.
+I believe we decided not to do that.

 - [ ] Figure 4-9: HasProperty object in CMF and XSD
   - HasProperty doesn't exist independently.
 Might be helpful to show the examples in context under the containing type.
   - Use nameInitialIndicator for the example attribute?